-Robert "Bob" Shrum is the Director of the Center for the Political Future and the Carmen H. and Louis Warschaw Chair in Practical Politics at USC Dornsife.
-A legendary political strategist, he was described as "the most sought-after consultant in the Democratic Party," by The Atlantic Monthly.
-He was the strategist in over 25 winning U.S. Senate campaigns, eight successful campaigns for governor, successful campaigns for mayors in major American cities, and numerous campaigns for Congress and other statewide offices.
-His numerous clients included Edward Kennedy, Joe Biden, John Glenn, and Barbara Mikulski, David Dinkins, and Tom Bradley - and John Kerry and Al Gore in their presidential races.
+Robert Shrum is the Director of the Center for the Political Future and the Carmen H. and Louis Warschaw Chair in Practical Politics at USC Dornsife.
+A legendary political strategist, he was once described as "the most sought-after consultant in the Democratic Party," by The Atlantic Monthly.
+He was a speechwriter for Senator George McGovern in the 1972 presidential campaign and for Senator Edward Kennedy in the 1980 presidential campaign.
+He served as the Senator’s Press Secretary in the early 1980s and as a political consultant and strategist in his subsequent Senate campaigns.
+He was also the strategist in over 25 other winning U.S. Senate campaigns, eight successful campaigns for governor, successful campaigns for mayors in major American cities, and numerous campaigns for Congress and other statewide offices.
+His clients included Joe Biden, John Glenn, Barbara Mikulski, David Dinkins, and Tom Bradley - and John Kerry and Al Gore in their presidential races.
 Overseas his clients included Israeli Prime Minister Ehud Barak, the British Labour Party, the Prime Minister of Ireland, and the Presidents of Colombia and Bolivia.

 In 2005 he shifted his attention to the academic world.
 Professor Shrum teaches several classes at USC on domestic policy, applied politics, and elections.
 He had previously taught at New York University, was a Silliman Fellow at Yale, and Kennedy Fellow at the Institute of Politics at Harvard.
-He was also the Director of Debate at Boston College, and prior to that at Brandeis University.
+He is a member of the Board of Directors of the Edward M Kennedy Institute for the United States Senate.

 He is a graduate of Georgetown University and Harvard Law School.
 While at Georgetown, Shrum was named top speaker at the 1965 Collegiate National Debate Tournament.
 An award named after Shrum is now presented annually to the top speaker at the National Speech and Debate Tournament for high school students.
 Shrum was born in Connellsville, Pennsylvania and raised in Culver City, California.
 He now lives in Los Angeles, California with his wife, the writer and activist Marylouise Oates, and their dog Cody.